Asunción: Transportation

 Because the Paraguay River runs right next to Asunción the city is served by a river terminal in the downtown area.
 This port is strategically located inside a bay and it is where most freight enters and leaves the country.
-There is a lesser terminal in the Sajonia neighborhood, and a shuttle port in Ita Enramada, almost opposite the Argentine city of Clorinda, Formosa.
+There is a smaller terminal in the Sajonia neighborhood, and a shuttle port in Ita Enramada, almost opposite the Argentine city of Clorinda, Formosa.

-Public transportation is used heavily and is served through buses (locally called colectivos, micros or buses) that reach all the regions of the city and surrounding dormitory communities.
+Public transportation is used heavily and is served through buses (locally called colectivos, micros or buses) that reach all the regions of the city and surrounding "dormitory communities".
 From 23 October 2020, an electronic card is required to use these buses.
 There are two cards available from two different providers: "Jaha" (Guarani for Let's Go) and "Más" (Spanish for More).